hamlim/projects/packages/native-bundler-core/README.md

 # Native Bundler

-This is an attempt at making a javascript bundler program that follows the next constraints/features:
+This is an attempt at making a javascript-based asset bundler that follows the following constraints/features:

 1. Imports must be from absolute locations (`import React from 'https://unpkg.com/react@16.4.2/umd/react.production.min.js';`) or relative assets (i.e. no node_modules)
-2. Support for imports of other assets
+2. Support for imports of non-JS assets

 - CSS ✅
 - MDX ✅